Réviance Plastic Surgery and Aesthetic Center

 Minor swelling and bruising are normal after eyelid surgery and should subside within a week.
 Residual swelling may take a few months to dissipate entirely, but it should be almost unnoticeable after the first 10 to 14 days.
 Most patients need up to a week of recovery and can resume most of their normal activities within 2 weeks.

 In most cases, patients only need over-the-counter pain medication to manage their discomfort.
-Dr. Kim and Dr. Chan provide detailed postoperative instructions to help you through your recovery period.
+Dr. Chan provides detailed postoperative instructions to help you through your recovery period.

 “I just had a lower eye lid surgery with Dr. Chan last week- I am extremely pleased with the result so far, exceeded my expectation….From the initial consultation, to offering his own ideas and expertise, to actual treatment/procedures, I give him 5 stars across the board.”